EdwardBlakeMiller/midi_filename_to_title/README.md

 3. Set a new 'track_name' meta-event using the filename.

 It so happens that the filenames are very well organized but the track information display poorly on Disklavier Enspire without these changes.

+## Dependancies

+This uses the `mido` python library to manipulate the midi files.
+  Get it with `pip install mido`